Attorney Mike Pierce

 Throughout his career, Mike has always focused on providing innovative and persuasive solutions to legal problems, with a particular focus on preparing cases for trial.
 As a result, Mike has consistently achieved positive results for his clients.

-For his work, Mike has been recognized as one of the "Top 100 Trial Lawyers" in Texas by the American Trial Lawyers Association and selected for inclusion in the Super Lawyers® Rising Stars℠ Edition from 2010 to 2013.
+For his work, Mike has been recognized as one of the "Top 100 Trial Lawyers" in Texas by the American Trial Lawyers Association, has been selected for inclusion in the Super Lawyers® Rising Stars℠ Edition from 2010 to 2013, and has earned membership in both the Million Dollar Advocates Forum® and the Multi-Million Dollar Advocates Forum®.
 In addition, Mike's verdicts were listed in Verdict Search's Top TX Verdicts of 2009 and 2010.

 Mike Pierce's Results